josemariasosa/josemariasosa/README.md

 ## **Active Blockchain Projects** 🛸:

-Professional experience working with the following networks: `Near Protocol, Aurora, Ethereum`.
+Professional experience working with the following networks: `Near Protocol, Aurora, Ethereum, Bitcoin`.

-Deployed and active projects in `mainnet` 🐲.
+## **Meta Pool**.

+The team originates from Mexico 🇲🇽 and Argentina 🇦🇷.
+Part in the develop, deploy in `mainnet` 🐲 and active operation of the following smart contracts of the **Liquid Staking ecosystem**.

 - 🔹 Katherine: [**Katherine and Bonds Contract**](https://github.com/Narwallets/katherine-fundraising).
 - 🗳 Meta Vote: [**Meta Vote Contract**](https://github.com/Meta-Pool/meta-vote-contracts).